ABRG-Models/morphologica/docs/ref/visual/visual.md

 ![Screenshot of two computer windows each backed by a morph::Visual](https://github.com/ABRG-Models/morphologica/blob/main/docs/images/morph_two_visuals.png?raw=true)

 *This is the [twowindows.cpp](https://github.com/ABRG-Models/morphologica/blob/main/examples/twowindows.cpp) example program, which displays two windows with two `morph::Visual` instances.
-The graph on window 2 is very similar to what the preceding code example would generate, showing a `morph::GraphVisual`.
+The `GraphVisual` on window 2 shows what the preceding code example would generate.
 Window 1 shows another kind of `morph::VisualModel` (a rather sparse `QuiverVisual`)*

 ## Instantiating `morph::Visual`